Choosing a sit-on-top kayak and equipment.

 Larger paddlers and kayak fishing

-We have both Prowler 13ft and 15ft kayaks.
+We have used both Prowler 13ft and 15ft kayaks.
 The Prowler 15 handles better but is a bit more awkward to store and transport due to the length.

 The Prowler Elite received good reviews.
 The Prowler 13ft kayak is one of the best selling sit-on-top kayaks in the UK.